 When considering which mountaineering boot to buy, you first need to consider what category of boot will help you achieve your goals in the mountains.
 In picking a category of boot you should consider what types of objectives you have in mind.
 Some questions to ask yourself: Will I be climbing vertical ice, neve, snow or rock?
 Will I be hiking long distances to get to the climb?
 How cold is it going to get?
 Will I be spending nights in the mountains or just day tripping?

-We have broken the boots we reviewed into three categories:
+We have broken the boots we reviewed into four categories:Lightweight Boots

 How to Size Mountaineering Boots

 The size of a mountaineering boot will have as much to do with warmth and performance as features of the boot.
 Many climbers feel that they must fit their rock shoes as tight as possible in order get maximum performance out of their feet.
 While this is debatable in sport climbing shoes, it is certainly not the case when it comes to mountaineering boots.
-If your boots fit too tight, you will suffer from two problems for sure: the first idea is that if your blood flow and toe movement is restricted, then your feet will get cold.
+If they fit too tight, you will suffer from two problems for sure: the first is that your blood flow and toe movement is restricted, so your feet will get cold.
 The second problem with fitting your boots too tight is that your toes will bang against the end of the boot when kicking in your front points or when walking downhill.
-We recommend sizing your boots big enough to be able to wiggle all of your toes about one third as much as you can without shoes on.
+We recommend sizing big enough to be able to wiggle all of your toes about one third as much as you can without shoes on.

 Whenever possible we recommend trying on mountaineering boots before buying them.
 Our testers prefer a single mid-weight wool sock for all styles of boots over any combination of two socks.
-You should try on boots with whatever sock set up you will climb in.
-Since your feet swell in the mountains, attempt to try on your boots late in the day when your feet are naturally slightly larger.
+Try on boots with whatever sock set up you will climb in.
+Since your feet swell in the mountains, attempt to try on late in the day when your feet are naturally slightly larger.
 Lace them up tight and try to kick into something with as much force as it takes to kick front points into ice.
 If your toes bump the end of the boot when doing this, then we recommend you upsize until this stops.
 Second, try to stand on a small edge under the toe welt of the boot.
 This will simulate standing on front points and you should feel if your heels lift up in the back of the boot.
 A small amount of heel lift is okay but too much and your climbing will suffer.
 The key is to find a balance between toe wiggle and heel lift.
 We have found that different brands have distinctly different heel cups, so you may need to switch brands to find the right combo of length vs heel hold down.